Last Updated and Effective: July 1, 2020

 VI.
 YOUR RIGHTS AND CHOICES

-This section describes your rights and choices regarding how we collect, share, use, and protect your personal information, how to exercise those rights, and limits and exceptions to your rights and choices.
+If you are a California resident, this section describes your rights and choices regarding how we collect, share, use, and protect your personal information, how to exercise those rights, and limits and exceptions to your rights and choices under the CCPA.

-We will first address the exceptions where your rights and choices in this Section VI do not apply to you:
+In the following instances, the rights and choices in this Section VI do not apply to you:

 b.
 Access to Specific Information and Data Portability Rights